anglican focus

 A group of people of diverse ethnicities walking outside a church and smiling

-Bishop John Roundhill, The Rev’d Iain Moore, The Rev’d Rebecca King and lay Anglican community members at St Matthew’s, Sherwood on Maundy Thursday during Bishop John’s 2024 Holy Week pilgrimage
+Bishop John Roundhill, The Rev’d Iain Moore, The Rev’d Rebecca and lay Anglican community members at St Matthew’s, Sherwood on Maundy Thursday during Bishop John’s 2024 Holy Week pilgrimage

-I so valued being joined by The Rev’d Rebecca King and Parish of Yeronga community members.
+I so valued being joined by The Rev’d Rebecca and Parish of Yeronga community members.
 We all walked together in the surprising midday heat to St Matthew’s, Sherwood where we had another fantastic lunch.
 Walking that 5km stretch gave us ample opportunity to talk.
 I was struck by the courage and humility of those who shared their stories, especially Rebecca who has shared with anglican focus readers about the impacts of the ongoing war in Sudan.
 I was struck that walking 5km in the warmth and safety of a Brisbane afternoon is a privilege.
 Many others have to walk without safety, comfort or food, including people in Sudan whom Rebecca shared about.

 Day 7: Good Friday, 29 March 2024